encode/httpcore/docs/extensions.md

 * `"http2.receive_response_body"`
 * `"http2.response_closed"`

+The exact set of trace events may be subject to change across different versions of `httpcore`.
+If you need to rely on a particular set of events it is recommended that you pin installation of the package to a fixed version.

 ### `"sni_hostname"`

 The server's hostname, which is used to confirm the hostname supplied by the SSL certificate.